FrostByteGER/ZEngine/README.md

 # ZEngine
 ![.NET Core](https://github.com/FrostByteGER/ZEngine/workflows/.NET%20Core/badge.svg)

-Portable Game Engine written in C# .NET Core 3.1(.NET 5 soon) with Vulkan and OpenGL backends.
+Portable Game Engine written in C# .NET 5 with Vulkan and OpenGL backends.

 ## Visual Studio
 Currently there is no build system for the project itself as Premake doesn't support .NET Core 3.1 yet.